ryanuber/veneer/README.md

 * Mandatory versioning
 * Route matching, patterns, and splats
-* Modular output encoding layer
+* Modular output handler layer
 * Input validation

 It also includes a stand-alone HTTP server implemented using sockets.
 It is not